The World of Ice & Fire

 George R. R. Martin

 audiobook & e-book

-The World of Ice and Fire is divided in several parts:
+The World of Ice & Fire is divided in several parts:

 - Ancient History, starting with the Dawn Age, and ending with the Doom of Valyria

-- The Reign of the Dragons, telling about the war of Conquest
+- The Reign of the Dragons, telling about Aegon's Conquest

-- The Fall of the Dragons, about the year of the false spring, Robert's Rebellion itself and its aftermath.
+- The Fall of the Dragons, about the year of the false spring, Robert's Rebellion, and its aftermath.

 - The Glorious Reign

 - The Seven Kingdoms, histories about the North, the Wall and Beyond, the Riverlands, the Vale, the Iron Islands, the Westerlands, the Reach, the Stormlands, and Dorne.

 - Beyond the Sunset Kingdoms, about the Free Cities, and the lands east from there.

 - Appendix, consisting out of a family tree for House Targaryen, a family tree for House Stark, a family tree for House Lannister, and an overview of the reigns of the kings.